-The SSPs describe plausible alternative changes in aspects of society such as demographic, economic, technological, social, governance and environmental factors (O'Neill et al., 2017).
-The SSPs are based on five narratives describing alternative socioeconomic developments, including sustainable development (SSP1), middle-of-the-road development (SSP2), regional rivalry (SSP3), inequality (SSP4) and fossil-fuelled development (SSP5) (Riahi et al., 2017).
+The Shared Socioeconomic Pathways (SSPs) describe plausible alternative changes in aspects of society such as demographic, economic, technological, social, governance and environmental factors (O'Neill et al., 2017).
+The SSPs are based on five narratives describing alternative socio-economic developments, including sustainable development (SSP1), middle-of-the-road development (SSP2), regional rivalry (SSP3), inequality (SSP4) and fossil-fueled development (SSP5) (Riahi et al., 2017).

-Figure 8 shows the projections in the population in each entire region of study (Fig. 8a: Catalonia; Fig. 8b: Valencian
+Figure 8 shows the projections in the population in each entire region of study (left: Catalonia, right: Valencian Community) after applying the data treatment processes explained in Section 2.4.2.

-Community) after applying the data treatment processes explained in Sect.
-2.4.2.
+For both regions, the largest increase in population is in SSP5, with population growth around 50 % for Catalonia and 62 % for the Valencian Community by the end of the 21st century with respect to 2010.
+SSP5 is defined by the push for economic

-For both regions, the largest increase in population is in SSP5, with population growth around 50% for Catalonia and 62% for the Valencian Community by the end of the 21st century with respect to 2010.
-SSP5 is defined by the push for economic and social development coupled with the exploitation of abundant fossil fuel resources and the adoption of resource and energy intensive lifestyles around the world (O'Neill et al., 2017).
-Though fertility declines rapidly in developing countries, fertility levels in high-income countries are relatively high.
+20 and social development coupled with the exploitation of abundant fossil fuel resources and the adoption of resource and energy intensive lifestyles around the world (O'Neill et al., 2017).
+Though fertility declines rapidly in developing countries, fertility levels in high income countries are relatively high.
 For this reason, despite being the scenario that projects the second lowest population by the end of the 21st century in terms of global population (Samir and Lutz, 2017), in our region of study it projects the highest increase (high-income economy).